drgr33n/interlinkexpress-api-class/README.md

-## interlinkexpress-api-class
+# interlinkexpress-api-class

 Small PHP class to interface with Geopost/DPD/interlink shipping API

-# USAGE:
+## USAGE:

 First create an interlink object using your URL / username / password / account no.

 $shippingObject = new interlink("URL", "USERNAME", "PASSWORD", "ACC_NO");

-Functions working are as follows..
+Functions working are as follows;

 listCountry();
 getCountry($countrycode);